MariaPadilha32/SpeakPortuEasy/README.md

 ### Python
  -  The primary programming language used to handle backend logic, including processing data and handling requests.

+ ### Javascript
+ - Used to enhance interactivity and dynamic behavior on the website.
+Features such as form validation, dynamic page content updates, and interactive elements were implemented using JavaScript.

 ### Django
  -  A front-end framework used alongside Django to facilitate design and development, ensuring the website is responsive and mobile-friendly.